 - ORDER BY composite_name,domain_name

-Another option is set old composites to lazy loading.
-You can evaluate if the composite has been load or not some days after your server starts.
-It is also a 12c feature and can be set in domain level or composite level.
-Take a look in this post for further information.
+Another option is to set old composites to lazy loading.
+You can evaluate if the composite has been loaded or not a few days after your server starts.
+This is also a 12c feature and can be set in domain level or composite level.
+Take a look at this post for further information.

 7. Abort non-terminated old instances

 This tip is useful if you have long running instances and are using the row_movement strategy.
-For different reasons, usually related with some fault, your instances can be stuck in recovery state for long time.
+For different reasons, usually related with some fault, your instances can be stuck in recovery state for a long time.
 First of all, digest and try to recover them.
 If you don’t have a way to recover, abort them.
-Instances non-terminated are not purgeable and will be kept in your database.
-Aborting them will allow the purge to delete instead of move to a newer partition.
+Non-terminated instances are not purgeable and will be kept in your database.
+Aborting them will allow the purge to delete, instead of moving to a newer partition.

 To do that you can use the Fusion Middleware EM console in Error Hospital.

 You can also write your own script using the product API to bulk delete.
-Keep in mind that Oracle decided in 12c version to not document the API and they not encourage developers to use it.
+Keep in mind that Oracle decided in the 12c version to not document the API, and they are discouraging developers to use it.

 8. Learn how your application works

-Even if it obvious, it will require time and lot of observation.
-For instance, your domain can work globally and not only regionally.
-It means that you will face problems to have a free slot to execute your online maintenance in low volume hours.
-Or else, it can be regional and you know that you have daily 8h available to the online maintenances.
+Even if it sounds obvious, keep in mind that this will require time and lot of observation.
+If your domain works globally for instance, this means it will be difficult to find a free slot to execute your online maintenance in low volume hours.
+If it’s regional, you know you’ll have 8 hours available for the online maintenances every day.

-Some incidents can occur due business application sending messages in batch and creating stuck threads/contention in BPEL layer if you don’t have throttling control set.
-Such situation usually will be trigger in the exact same hour at the day, since it is a scheduled process.
+Some incidents can occur due to business application sending messages in batch and creating stuck threads/contention in BPEL layer if you don’t have throttling control set.
+This situation will usually be triggered at the exact same hour every day, since it’s a scheduled process.

-Check your logs and check with the DBA the DB traffic graphic during some days or weeks.
-It will give you a good picture about your environment and help you to be proactive and responsive before a real incident.
+Check your logs and check the DB traffic graphic with the DBA after a few days, or weeks.
+This will give you a good idea about your environment, and help you to be proactive and responsive in case of a real incident.

 9. Disable auto-recovery in business hours

-After understand how your application works, you will be able to define what is the low volume hours, usually related with non-business hours, and the best timeframe to have auto-recovery enabled.
-In high business hours you can see stuck threads and contention in BPEL layer, even if it will not create a formal incident.
+After you understand how your application works, you will be able to define when the low volume hours are, usually related with non-business hours, and what the best timeframe is to have auto-recovery enabled.
+During high business hours you can see stuck threads and contention in BPEL layer, even if it won’t create a formal incident.

 10. Set correct timeouts